ravt/ss-spa-example/README.md

 ss-spa-example
 ==============

-Single Page App example with Server-Side rendered view fragments.
+An example application demonstrating how to build Single Page Applications with server-side rendered view fragments.

+This example uses Spring MVC, Foundation, and jQuery.